 - feeding issues/mechanics

-- excessive activity during day (stimming/bouncing)
+- excessive activity during the day (stimming/bouncing)

 - disease process/disability

 - picky eating that is not easily overcome